danielTobon43/xihelm_polaris_test/README.md

 This is the ROS package for the turtlebot3 model.
 In this package there is an urdf decription file for the robot, where I added the "hector gps" gazebo plugin.

 3.	**turtlebot3_motion_planning**:<br/>
-This is the ROS/Python package to estimate the orientation for the robot based in the gps coordinates from the Polaris north start and the gps coordinates from the robot.
+This is the ROS/Python package to estimate the orientation for the robot based in the gps coordinates from the Polaris north star and the gps coordinates from the robot.

 ## Bearing method calculation
 For this process, I assumed polaris north start latitude=90 and longitud=90, according to the image below.